 Below the substrate

 As part of good hygiene practices, soiled substrates need to be removed at least once a day.
-Where granular substrates are used, the affected area can be removed, but where non-granular substrates are used (e.g. carpets or butcher paper) the entire substrate sheet needs to be removed.
+Where granular substrates are used only the affected area can be removed (called spot-cleaning), but where non-granular substrates are used (e.g. carpets and paper) the entire substrate sheet needs to be removed.